malciin/whois-domain-watcher/README.md

 ## Usage

+To run daemon type `./domains-watcher --port XYZ` where `XYZ` is the port number.

-For sake of simplicity I've assume url to be `localhost:8051` and - if applicable - domain parameter is `google.com`.
+For sake of simplicity I've assume port to be `8051` and - if applicable - domain parameter is `google.com`.

 | PowerShell | cURL | Description |
 |-|-|-|